HKdigital/hkdigital-jsdevtool/README.md

 ### Install libraries

 To speed up the development of your application, we recommend to use libraries.
-You can create your own libraries, so you can reuse code in multiple projects, or you can use the libraries published by HKdigital.
+You can create your own libraries, so you can reuse code in multiple projects or you can use the libraries published by HKdigital or both.
+The publishing of the HKdigital libraries is work in progress, but brave men or woman can already use them.

 #### HKdigital's base library

-Publishing of the libraries is work in progress, but brave men or woman can already use them.

 Libraries may depend on eachother (use code from another library).
 The is one base library that most other libraries need [Base Library](https://github.com/HKdigital/jslib--hkd-base).